Architecture

 1. LLM Layer (@dojops/core)

-Abstraction over six LLM providers with structured JSON output:
+Abstraction over seven LLM providers with structured JSON output:

 | Provider | JSON Mode Mechanism | SDK |